embive/embive/README.md

     - [x] A Extension (Atomic Instructions)
     - [x] Zicsr
         - Implement the minimum machine-mode CSRs (Needed for supporting callbacks)
-    - [ ] Machine-mode instructions (MRET & WFI)
+    - [x] Machine-mode instructions (MRET & WFI)
 - [x] System Calls
     - Function calls from interpreted to native code
 - [x] Resource limiter
     - Yield the engine after a configurable amount of instructions are executed.
 - [x] CI/CD
     - Incorporate more tests into the repository and create test automations for PRs
+- [x] Callbacks
+    - Function calls from native to interpreted code.
-- [ ] Bytecode optimization (AOT and JIT)
+- [ ] Bytecode optimization
-    - Allow in-place JIT and AOT compilation to a format easier to parse.
+    - Allow in-place compilation to a format easier to parse.
         - Less bit-shifting, faster instruction matching, etc.
     - Should be kept as close as possible to native RISC-V bytecode.
-- [ ] Callbacks
-    - Function calls from native to interpreted code.
 - [ ] Macros for converting native functions to system calls / callbacks
     - Use Rust type-system instead of only allowing `i32` arguments / results